 Happy Thursday!
 Looking for something fun to do with the family?
 Read on for our big list of local events:

-Night skiing and live music at Mission Ridge Saturday night.
+Night skiing and live music at Mission Ridge on Saturday evening.

 Get the whole family moving with Kids Yoga classes.

 Catholic Family and Child Service hosts several play-and-learn events each week for children up to age 5 and their caregivers.
 The Kaleidoscope Play and Learn group meets Wednesdays at the First Methodist Church at 10 a.m., Thursdays at the Wenatchee Public Library at 10 a.m., and Fridays at the Hope Center at 9 a.m. and 11 a.m.
 The play sessions are free and no registration is required.
 For more information call 664-7350 ext.
 3093.